 One of the first casualties of a pornified culture is the loss of bodily integrity for girls and women.
 Because they are objectified, they are seen as lacking the right to bodily ownership, and this sets the stage for groping, harassment, uninvited touching in general, and, ultimately, rape.

 Boys and men are also having their rights to bodily integrity diminished in a pornified culture.
 The porn industry, together with a hypersexualized culture, sends the message that to be a “real man” requires having lots of casual sexual encounters.
 Boys are rarely taught to respect their own bodies, to make sexual choices that are nourishing and emotionally healthy, and to understand that the sexual choices they make have an impact on the kind of adult they will grow up to be.

 Human beings live within multisystem, interconnected bodies; this means that genitalia are part of their whole being.
 How people behave sexually impacts their emotional well-being and self-esteem.
 All too often, in a pornified culture, the genitals become a separate part of the body disconnected from the head and the heart.
 Healthy sexuality demands that we teach our children to resist the pornified messages that sex is a disembodied, transactional experience linked only to the genitals.

-Objectification: to objectify a person means to turn them into an object, thing, or commodity, rather than to see them as unique, whole human beings with bodily integrity and boundaries.
+To objectify a person means to turn them into an object, thing, or commodity, rather than to see them as a unique, whole human being with bodily integrity and boundaries.